PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ![](../Images/addToken.png)
 > [!CAUTION]
->  Take care of the optional parameters ; for obvious safety reason, it's preferable to have these parameters recovered from the blockchain by the Wallet.
+>  Take care of the optional parameters ; for obvious safety reason, it's preferable to have these parameters recovered by the Wallet, from the blockchain.
 - If the address is not an ERC20, the method fails with this error :
 ```typescript
 interface NOT_ERC20 {